memento-ai/Memento/packages/agent/README.md

 - Requires subclasses to implement a `generatePrompt` method to provide an agent-specific prompt.
 - Offers a `FunctionCallingAgent` subclass that adds support for a `FunctionRegistry` to allow agents to invoke functions.
 - Agents can optionally have a database connection via a `MementoDb` instance.
+- The `send` method constructs a `UserMessage` from the provided content and sends it along with the generated prompt to the `forward` method.
+- The `forward` method delegates the message sending to the underlying `ConversationInterface`.

 ## Usage and Examples